 Life Care Cover provides a lump sum payment in the event of terminal illness or death.
 The lump sum paid is the amount for which your client is insured.
 Subject to underwriting rules, there are no limits on the amount your client can be insured for.

 This type of insurance is also known as term insurance.

-You can choose Life Care as a stand-alone policy, or combine it with Accidental Death, TPD, Trauma cover and/or Income Protection.
+You can combine it with Accidental Death Cover, TPD Cover, Trauma Cover, Child Cover and/or Income Protection.

 Facts of Life

 - Stepped premium type:

 - Maximum entry age 54

 - Life Care expiry age: Policy anniversary before 99th birthday